 |Zone 3||70-80%||Aerobic||Improves aerobic conditioning|

 |Zone 2||60-70%||Weight Control||Improves endurance and fat burning; longer durations|

 |Zone 1||50-60%||Warm-up||Improves overall health; ideal for warm-up and recovery|

 Okay, so we’ve given our max heart rate a thorough look.
 But what about the opposite – the minimal heart rate.
 Is there such a thing?

 Lance Armstrong reportedly once had a resting heart rate of 32, which is a truly staggering number that highlights the elite level of his fitness.
 For the average and sedentary individual, that would be indicative of impending doom.
-But, for Lance, that was utterly normal thanks to his impeccable conditioning.
+But for Lance, that was normal thanks to his elite conditioning.